fabien0102/config-manager/README.md

 Simple module to have configs from a folder.
 This module manage `*.local.js` and `local.js` overrides to have an easy way to have dev configs ;).

+# How to install

+Simply do `npm i --save @fabien0102/config-manager`.

 # Examples
 ## Simple configuration
 configs/bdd.js